 This is a difficult one.
 This is a boy’s name.
 Pronounced “TIG” as in the first three letters in Tiger, not “Tad guh”.

 Meaning freedom, see also actress Saoirse Ronan.
-Pronounced “See Or Shah” not “Say oar see”.
+Pronounced “See Or Shah” or "Ser Shah," not “Say oar see”.

 Practice makes perfect!
 And remember, before you complain about how hard they are to pronounce, it's important that you keep in mind the reason it's so hard; the names are in another language!